CEEL-UNITN/BEEcon/README.md

 **When:** Thursday from 4PM to about 5PM.
 **Where:** Department of Economics and Management, University of Trento, via Vigilio Inama 5, Room X (first floor).

+Meetings can be live-streamed on request for participants unable to attend in person.

 Below is an overview of the upcoming meetings.
 Any changes to the normal schedule will be announced in advance.

 ### 📌 Mailing list

-To receive updates on meetings and other activities, join the BEEcon mailing list.
+To receive updates on meetings and other activities, join the [BEEcon mailing list](https://groups.google.com/a/unitn.it/g/beecon-reading-group-rnoos72391n9-unverified).

 # Upcoming meetings